top of page

 • Nondairy coffee creamers

-The best way to avoid trans fats is to eat a diet full of fresh vegetables, fruits, organic meats, legumes, nuts and seeds.
+The best way to avoid trans fats is to eat a diet full of fresh vegetables, berries, fruits, organic meats, legumes, nuts and seeds.

 How much fat should you consume?